rabbibotton/clog/OCICL.md

 OCICL is a complete secure alternative to a QuickLisp CLOG install

-Note: New project temlates contain setup-ocicl and run-ocicl for builder
+Note: New project temlates contain setup-ocicl and edit-ocicl run-ocicl
-      so only need to install OCICL.
+      for builder so only need to install OCICL.

 OCICL loads dependencies with your project.
 Once setup the command line tool ocicl is used to prepare a directory for a new project or to convert